 Under Advanced tab, check on Enable DoS Protection.
 From the Interworking Profile drop down list, select SP-SI as defined in Section 7.2.4.
-For Signaling Manipulation Script, select None.
+For Signaling Manipulation Script, select None as defined above.
 This configuration applies the specific SIP profile to the SP traffic.
 The other settings are kept as default.